-We assume a general model of distributed data generation, replication, and consumption shown in Fig. 1.
-During normal system operation, sources sustain random updates in response to external action (e.g., new posts in Facebook, traffic congestion in Google maps, Twitter feeds) or possibly some internal computation (e.g., MapReduce [13] indexing with periodic writes to disk).
+We assume a model of distributed data generation, replication, and consumption shown in Fig. 1.
+During normal system operation, sources sustain random updates in response to external action (e.g., new posts on Facebook, traffic congestion in Google maps) or possibly some internal computation (e.g., MapReduce [15] indexing with periodic writes to disk).
 In either case, each update represents certain non-negligible information that manipulates the current state of the source.